360° TEAM

 Jake Bourque

 Originally from New England, Jake moved to the west coast when he was 12 and fell in love with the landscapes of California from the Sierras to the high desert.
 Before becoming a Wildlife Biologist for SummitWest, Jake graduated with a Bachelor of Science in Biology from the University of Massachusetts – Amherst.
 Always curious about birds and climate change, he involved himself in different labs researching avian behavior and anthropogenic influences on bird life, kickstarting his field work with endangered species.
 He has worked numerous hours hands-on with the endangered Spotted Owl and has a proficient background in nesting bird surveys, plant identification, report writing, and data entry.
 He is fascinated with the diversity of animal and plant life in California and is keen on protecting the environment around him.
-In his free time you will find Jake backpacking, birding, and shooting pictures in the outdoors.
+In his free time you will find Jake backpacking, birding, and bikepacking in the outdoors.

 Katelyn Hammel